JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

+7. At the beginning of the `sourseSets` block, opt in for the experimental time API of the standard Kotlin library:

+    ```kotlin
+    kotlin {
+        // ...

+        sourceSets {
+            all {
+                languageSettings.optIn("kotlin.time.ExperimentalTime")
+            }

+            // ...
+        }
+    }
+    ```

-7. Once the dependencies are added, click the **Sync Gradle Changes** button to synchronize Gradle files once again.
+8. Once the dependencies are added, click the **Sync Gradle Changes** button to synchronize Gradle files once again.

 After the Gradle sync, you are done with the project configuration and can start writing code.